How to trade in plants and plant products inside and outside the EU if there’s a no-deal Brexit.

-The majority of plants and plant products (including fruit, vegetables and cut flowers) imported from the EU will continue to enter the UK freely, as currently.
+The majority of plants and plant products (including fruit, vegetables and cut flowers) imported from the EU will continue to enter the UK freely.

-After the UK leaves the EU, any plants and plant products currently managed under the EU plant passport scheme will be subject to UK import controls.
+Any plants and plant products currently managed under the EU plant passport scheme will be subject to UK import controls and become ‘regulated commodities’ after a no deal Brexit.
 This replaces the EU plant passport’s assurance and traceability, and maintains biosecurity.

 When you import plants or plant products that are currently managed under the EU plant passport scheme, you’ll need to: